MHHaque90/airbnb-nyc-analysis/README.md

 A simple linear regression was performed to analyze whether the **number of reviews** can predict **price**.
 The result showed a very **weak relationship**, suggesting that price is influenced more by location and room type than by review count.

 ---
+## 📌 Project Summary

+- Manhattan has the most listings and the highest prices on average.
+- Entire homes are more expensive, but private rooms dominate in quantity.
+- Price is influenced more by location and room type than by review count.

+## 💼 Business Suggestions

+- Airbnb could promote underrepresented boroughs to balance traffic.
+- Hosts in Brooklyn and Queens may benefit from pricing optimization tools.
+- Customers can find good value in shared/private rooms in Brooklyn.

+---

 ## 💼 Business Recommendations